Used by physiotherapists and Australian Olympic athletes since 1988

 A fully adjustable, robust and very versatile TENS, EMS and ECS medical device

-SportsMed PRO may be used to help with pain relief, injury healing and rehabilitation of the following types of (diagnosed) musculoskeletal injuries:
+SportsMed PRO may be used to help with pain relief, injury repair and rehabilitation of the following types of (diagnosed) musculoskeletal injuries:

 - Bruising (contusion, haematoma)